Kimonae/Kimonae/README.md

 Hellooow there 👋

 **Kimonae/Kimonae** is a boy !
 REALLY !
-Here are some ideas to get you started:
+Here are some informations from myself:

 - 🔭 I’m currently working on Java
 - 🌱 I’m currently learning Java